blxxdclxud/sna-project/README.md

     - [🐋 Launching the project via Docker Compose](#launching-the-project-via-docker-compose)
     - [🪐 Launching the project via Terraform](#launching-the-project-via-terraform)
 - [📊 How to monitor the system status](#-how-to-monitor-the-system-status)
+- [👨🏻‍💻 Authors](#-authors): in this section you will find information about the students of this project

 ## 📄 About the project
 The project was created as part of an academic project activity in which students demonstrate their skills with terraform, docker, CI/CD, Grafana, and Prometheus.